 Regardless of their particular skill sets, all IT contractors face the difficulties of navigating the freelance market.
 Marketplaces for freelance talent continue to grow in popularity on the business side, providing increased options for IT contractors.
 Platforms like Upwork provide some benefits for IT freelancers, including payment facilitation, a rating system and project management capabilities.
 One Upwork contractor, Stephen Kidwell, was able to hit the $250,000 revenue mark last year and notes that Upwork’s clients are becoming more comfortable agreeing to end-to-end projects.

 New IT contractors still face some challenges despite the overall boom market.
 Before taking the significant step away from a full-time position, potential contractors need to consider those potential issues that don’t fade even in an active market.
 Pricing, scope management, the requirement to have general liability insurance and the need to build in reserves for benefits often prove to be stumbling blocks for new IT contractors.
 Still, for those who enter the world of contract work with their eyes wide open, the market is in a prime place to see success as an IT contractor.

 Interested in learning more about the opportunities available for a skilled IT contractor?
-At Chicago and surrounding area’s Infiniwiz, we can help you understand the current freelance market and the options available to those with the right skill set.
-Contact us today at (847) 994-1111 or email@example.com to learn more.
+At Rolling Meadows’s Infiniwiz, we can help you understand the current freelance market and the options available to those with the right skill set.
+Contact us today at (847) 994-1111 or firstname.lastname@example.org to learn more.